Skip to main content

 03Does Shopify charge a transaction fee if I use Shopify Payments?

-No extra transaction fee — only the standard card-processing rate for your plan (2.9% / 2.7% / 2.5% / 2.15% + 30¢).
-The separate "transaction fee" (2% / 1% / 0.6% / 0.2% by plan) ONLY applies if you process payments through a third-party gateway like Stripe or PayPal instead of Shopify Payments.
-For most stores, using Shopify Payments is the single easiest way to cut fees.
+No extra fee — only the plan's card rate (2.9%/2.7%/2.5%/2.15% + 30¢).
+The "transaction fee" (2%/1%/0.6%/0.2% by plan) ONLY applies if you use Stripe, PayPal, or another third-party gateway instead of Shopify Payments.
+For most stores, switching to Shopify Payments is the fastest way to cut fees.

 04When is it worth upgrading from Basic to Grow to Advanced?